DZRB 738 KHz AM Band

 Water rights regulate the rate of drawing water from the ground and rivers.
 However, this is not being implemented strictly.
 Too much withdrawal predisposes saltwater intrusion.
 Many wells and rivers in summer turn saline.

-11. Modern technology has developed new ways of tapping and recycling freshwater by means of
+11. Modern technology has developed new ways of tapping and recycling freshwater by several means, such as

 Icebergs are towed hundreds of miles to countries in need of freshwater.